Muhammad Bashir

 Mohammad Bashir (محمد بشیر) (10 March 1935, in Lahore – 24 June 2001, in Lahore) (Note: this is a different sportsman from Muhammad Bashir (born 1930), a Pakistani weightlifter who competed in the 1956 Summer Olympics.) was a wrestler from Pakistan.
-His bronze medal in freestyle wrestling in the welterweight class (73 kg) at the 1960 Summer Olympics in Rome was Pakistan's first individual Olympic Games medal.
-Bashir is the only Pakistani wrestler to become an Olympic medalist.
+He won the bronze medal in freestyle wrestling in the welterweight class (73 kg) at the 1960 Rome Olympics.
+This was Pakistan's first-ever individual Olympic medal.

+Bashir remains the only Pakistani wrestler to win an Olympic medal.

 Career

 Bashir was a three-time gold medalist at the Commonwealth Games.
 He also won four medals in the Asian Games, including a gold at 1966 Bangkok, two silver medals at 1962 Jakarta, one in freestyle and the other in Greco-Roman style, in addition to a bronze medal in 1958 Tokyo.

 His Commonwealth Games gold medals were earned at the 1958 Cardiff, 1962 Perth and 1966 Kingston Games.

 At the 1964 Summer Olympics in Tokyo, Mohammad Bashir competed in the lightweight class (70 kg) but only went up to the third round.